cct-datascience/workshop-wednesdays/202204-datestimesR/notes.md

         parsed into date, time, or date/time column types
     -   otherwise, the format must be specified in the `col_types` argument
-    -   timezone can be specified in the `locale` argument to avoid ambiguity, or else your `Sys.time()` timezone will be the default
+    -   time zone can be specified in the `locale` argument to avoid ambiguity, or else your `Sys.time()` time zone will be the default

 Let’s explore the following: